wilkinsanchez/100DaysofCloud/Journey/015/Day15.md

 ## Introduction

-With this lab I learned how to deploy a Web App that runs on a Docker Container.
+With this lab I learned how to deploy a Web App that runs on a Docker Container

 ## Use Case